blog posts

 Companies

-Hundreds of companies, large and small, use Rust in production for a variety of tasks.
-So Those tasks include command line tools, web services, DevOps tooling, embedded devices, audio and video analysis and transcoding, cryptocurrencies, bioinformatics, search engines, Internet of Things applications, machine learning, and even major parts of the Firefox web browser.
+Hundreds of large and small companies use Rust in production for various tasks.
+So Those tasks include command line tools, web services, DevOps tooling, embedded devices, audio and video analysis and transcoding, cryptocurrencies, bioinformatics, search engines, Internet of Things applications, machine learning, and even a significant significance of the Firefox web browser.

 Open Source Developers